School of Social Work

-The Boise State University School of Social Work prepares graduates for beginning social work practice with individuals and families, groups, organizations and communities and for advanced social work practice with individuals and families.
+The School of Social Work at Boise State University prepares graduates in Idaho and the Pacific Northwest for beginning social work practice with individuals and families, groups, organizations and communities and for advanced practice with individuals and families.
 We are committed to human rights, social and economic justice, egalitarianism, and respect for diversity.
+Campuses are located in Boise, Lewiston, Coeur d’Alene and Twin Falls.

 - Promote academic excellence that integrates social work theory and practice with community-based experiential learning and focuses on improving the human condition globally.